cysouw/diathesis/text/c06_adverbials.md

 ## Introduction

 It might come as a surprise that adverbials play a role in valency and valency alternations.
-However, already on somewhat closer inspection it quickly becomes clear that there are various verbs that obligatorily need an adverbial complement, like *sich verhalten* 'to behave' [@Next], arguing that adverbials have to be considered when determining the valency of verbs.
+However, already on somewhat closer inspection it quickly becomes clear that there are various verbs that obligatorily need an adverbial complement, like *sich verhalten* 'to behave' [@next], arguing that adverbials have to be considered when determining the valency of verbs.

 :::ex
 a.
 Ich verhalte mich tapfer.
 b.  ^* Ich verhalte mich.
 :::

-Yet, adverbials cast an even wider net as there are various diatheses that involve obligatory adverbials, like drops [@Next a], see [@sec:adverbial-reflexive-drop], anticausatives [@Next b], see [@sec:adverbial-reflexive-transitive-anticausative], applicatives [@Next c], see [@sec:adverbials-applicative] and antipassives [@Next d], see [@sec:adverbials-antipassive].
+Yet, adverbials cast an even wider net as there are various diatheses that involve obligatory adverbials, like drops [@next a], see [@sec:adverbial-reflexive-drop], anticausatives [@next b], see [@sec:adverbial-reflexive-transitive-anticausative], applicatives [@next c], see [@sec:adverbials-applicative] and antipassives [@next d], see [@sec:adverbials-antipassive].

 :::ex
 a.
 Ich lebe hier.
 Hier lebt es sich gut.